-Furthermore, the grade of at least a “B” must be earned each semester in the student’s major area.
-Graduate students may be dropped from the program if they fail to maintain the professional standards of the school or fail to make sufficient progress during any semester.
+Furthermore, a grade of at least a “B” must be earned each semester in the student’s major area.
+Graduate students may be released from the program if they do not maintain the professional standards of the school or make sufficient progress during any semester.

 All candidates for the Master of Music degree must also pass a comprehensive review in their major area.
 Successful completion of this review is a requirement for graduation.
 The comprehensive review for Music Education consists of both a written examination and an oral examination covering all Music Education coursework.

-Effective in Fall 2012, all candidates for the master of music in the School of Music must complete the master of music program within a period of seven years from original matriculation as a master’s student.
+All candidates for the Master of Music in the School of Music must complete the Master of Music program within a period of seven years from original matriculation as a master’s student.
 Once this time-to-degree limit has lapsed, the person may resume work towards a master’s degree only if newly admitted to a currently offered master’s degree program under criteria determined by that program.
-Under extenuating circumstances, students may appeal for extension of the time to degree limit.
+Under extenuating circumstances, students may appeal for an extension of the time-to-degree limit.

-All the skills needed to present classical and/or contemporary music to the public are absolutely essential for tomorrow’s musician.
+The skills needed to present classical and/or contemporary music to the public are essential for the 21st century music educator.
 While the core of each student’s educational program is performance, composition, conducting, or music education, every Carnegie Mellon student is expected to develop the communication skills necessary to engage tomorrow’s audiences in their artistic work.

 Therefore, all master’s degree students are required to present at least one outreach activity during their two years of study in the graduate program.
 This activity can be any musical presentation with an emphasis on education.
 Students make all the arrangements necessary to present their program in the community, with an emphasis on audience interaction, helping them to understand and appreciate the music being shared.